 As she gears up for another bustling and audition-filled pilot season in Los Angeles, 8-year-old Hendrix Yancey and her family often wonder where they find the time.
 One thing not in question, however, is the fact that Hendrix was born to be a star.
 Her endearingly boisterous personality is apparent from the first moment you meet her.
 And that personality’s range shows through in each and every role she plays on the screen.
 Her happiness is contagious; her childlike joy, captivating.

-The only daughter of Timie and Jake Yancey and sister of Hudson, Hendrix did not set out to become an actress; it wasn’t until a family friend picked up on her innate abilities and laid down the law — that Hendrix would become an actress.
+The only daughter of Timie and Jake Yancey, of Benton, and sister of Hudson, Hendrix did not set out to become an actress; it wasn’t until a family friend picked up on her innate abilities and laid down the law — that Hendrix would become an actress.